nXu/magic-login/README.md

 6. The app sends a login request to the scanned login URL.

-7. The server validates the login request, authenticates the user and sends the authentication cookie to the client website using WebSocket.
+7. The server validates the login request and sends a one-time authentication token to the client website using WebSocket.

+8. The client authenticates itself using the one-time authentication token.

-8. Login is succesful, the user gets redirected.
+8. Login is successful.

 ## Requirements
 - Laravel 5